jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 ## Vite, Babel and Typescript

 Notice at no point above did we say "and then we need to write configuration for this package..."
-Redwood has done all of that for you and will continue to do that with every release of a new version.
+Cedar has done all of that for you and will continue to do that with every release of a new version.
 We're sure you won't miss spending hours or days trying to add and configure a package in your application.
 You can eject from our default configs, and add custom code if needed, but most apps will never need to do this: everything Just Works.

 We use vite as our bundler, packaging up the frontend code and automatically code splitting on pages.
 It also serves the frontend (the `web` directory).
 The backend (the `api` directory) is compiled by Babel and served with [Fastify](https://fastify.dev/).

-The entire framework is ([strictly](https://redwoodjs.com/docs/typescript/strict-mode)) typed so you can autocomplete all the things in your IDE.
+The entire framework is ([strictly](https://cedarjs.com/docs/typescript/strict-mode)) typed so you can autocomplete all the things in your IDE.

 ## Deployment